 - Do you have an agenda or planner to record important dates, facts, a to-do list, and your study schedule?
 (You are going to make a study schedule, aren't you?)

 - Even if your teacher requires you to set up your binder in a specific way, consider setting up a second form of storage if you think that this will help you.
 You can organize a second binder or a file box in any way that makes sense to you.

 You also need to create a neat and organized study area at home, with adequate lighting and no distractions.
 Your desk or table needs to have enough space for your writing supplies and calculator, your open textbook, your notebook, binder or paper, and your agenda and study schedule.

 Computers are a wonderful resource for physics students.
-The lure of computers for other purposes, such as for entertainment or social media, can be very strong, however.
-A successful student manages to (mostly) use a computer, laptop, tablet or phone for the right purpose at the right time.
-Self discipline is necessary.
+The lure of computers for other purposes, such as for entertainment or social media accounts, can be very strong.
+A successful student manages to (mostly) use a computer, laptop, tablet, or phone for the right purpose at the right time.
+Self-discipline is necessary.